rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-## Conjuction of two regular grammars
+## Conjunction of two regular grammars

 Next, we define the conjunction of two regular grammars in the canonical format.
 We will define the conjunction of two definitions, and at the end discuss how to stitch it together for the complete grammar.
-The nice thing here is that, because our grammar is in the canonical format, conjunction disjunction and negation is really simple, and follows roughtly the same framework.
+The nice thing here is that, because our grammar is in the canonical format, conjunction disjunction and negation is really simple, and follows roughly the same framework.

 ### Nonterminals symbols